CodeYourFuture/syllabus/docs/js-core-1/week-1/mentors.md

 You should only type what they say, try to let them take the lead.

-**Important**: Please delete the comments after you have finished the exercise so that another teacher can use it!
+**Important**: Please delete the comments after you have finished the exercise so that another teachers can use it!

 ## Questions and Help